helen-tan/react-jest-sundaes-on-demand/README.md

 # Sundaes on Demand
 An app built for learning how to test code with **Jest** and practice Test-Driven Development (TDD) with React.
+Done as part of the Udemy course - Testing React with Jest and React Testing Library (RTL)

 ## Concepts used
 ### React Testing Library: